Tinde van Andel

 Within the Clusius chair at Leiden University, I am involved in the study of historic herbaria and botanical drawings, made by early scientists and explorers in the 16th, 17th and 18th century.
 These collections often include medicinal and otherwise useful plants from tropical countries.
 Examples are botanical drawings of medicinal plants, documented by VOC ship doctors in Ceylon, the book herbaria of the German explorer Leonhard Rauwolf, The Historia Naturalis Brasiliensis (1648) for Dutch Brazil, and several other historic herbaria made by anonymous botanists.

 In cooperation with the Biosystematics group at Wageningen University and several international partners, I do research on traditional rice cultivars grown by Maroons in Suriname and French Guiana.
 Genetic research on traditional rice cultivars can show the migration routes of people's and plants, and exchange of cultivars among different ethnic groups.
+Ethnobotanical research teaches us the motivations and practices of Maroons to keep their rice diversity.
+Historical and archival research places the Maroon oral history and genetic outcomes in a broader perspective.

-Documenting traditional rice varieties in the field
+Documenting traditional rice varieties in the field, Lawa River, Suriname.

 Current